Sunday, December 22, 2024

 Shabunin, giving such an ultimatum, is confident that an independent audit, which will take place in the near future, is unlikely to be able to turn a blind eye to this story.
 Therefore, in his opinion, the director of NABU should be interested in resolving it as quickly as possible, so as not to receive a disappointing verdict.

 “Unfortunately, there is already distrust in the institution,” states People’s Deputy Anastasia Radina.
-“NABU has not responded to questions about an internal investigation, dismissals, or internal administrative measures that would make it impossible for such a situation to repeat itself.
+“NABU has not responded to questions about an internal investigation, dismissals, or internal administrative measures that would make it impossible to repeat such a situation.
 Of course, in this situation there is a crisis of confidence, and NABU, let’s be honest, is the last body that can afford this.”

 Radina says that the parliamentary anti-corruption committee is now exchanging letters with NABU about holding its on-site meeting directly at the Bureau: “There are two parallel processes going on now.
 There is a criminal case that can be investigated for a certain period of time.
 If I’m not mistaken, the average time between the start of the investigation and the verdict in the second instance in NABU cases is 5-7 years.
 We don’t want to wait that long; accordingly, NABU has launched an internal investigation, the results of which may result in the dismissal of those who committed violations.
 According to the law, the internal investigation must last two months.
 If these investigations began immediately after the information was made public, they should end soon.
 Therefore, it will not be possible to simply sit out, because there are clear deadlines.”